akumuthan-dev/data-flow/README.md

 # Data Flow

-Data Flow uses airflow to manage data pipelines between datahub and dataworkspace.
+Data Flow is a custom ETL tool uses airflow to manage data pipelines between different systems.
+It's currently being used between datahub and dataworkspace.
 It manages a certain pipeline structure until more pipelines introduced:

 - Task 1: Check if target table exists
 - Task 2: Get all paginated data from source by making hawk authenticated GET request to given source API's URL.
 Save each paginated response into a indexed named variable to be consumed by task 3.
-- Task 3: If target table in place (result from Task 1), test validity of incoming data by creating copy table and inserting data there before doing any change on target table.
-Then, insert paginated data (result from Task 2) into target table.
+- Task 3: If target table in place (result from Task 1), delete all from target table.
+If not create a new one.

-Task 1 and Task 2 are independent and running in parallel.
+- Task 4: Insert each paginated data into target table.

-Task 3 requires on successful run of Task 1 and Task2.
+Task 3 requires on successful run of Task 1 and
+Task 4 requires on successful run of Task 3

+Task 2 runs parallel with others.

+Task 4 and Task 2 works collaboratively.
+Task 4 polls to read variable set by Task 2.

+Task 4 gets defined as many as NUMBER_OF_WORKER defined.
+This allows us to scale multiple machines using celery.

 There are currently two generic pipeline structure uses meta objects to dynamically creates DAGs.